zalakbhagat/Business-360-Insight/README.md

 - Grasping the nuances of COGS, YTD, and YTG
 - Comprehending the sales channels including direct, retailer, and distributors

-## Company Background
+## Company Background - AtliQ Hardware

-AtliQ Hardware, now a global presence, retails computer hardware through retailers, direct sales, and distributors.
-Recently, the company encountered unexpected losses in the American market due to inadequate data-driven decision-making, highlighting the need for an analytics-driven approach to regain competitive advantage.
+AtliQ Hardware has experienced significant growth in recent years, expanding its global footprint.
+The company specializes in the sale of computers and computer accessories, operating through three primary sales channels:

+- **Retailers:** Partnering with various retail outlets to reach customers where they shop.
+- **Direct Sales:** Selling directly to consumers through corporate sales teams and online platforms.
+- **Distributors:** Working with a network of distributors to manage bulk sales and logistics.

 ## Project Kickoff
 Before diving into the dashboard creation, it's crucial to align on the project's objectives, success metrics, timelines, stakeholder expectations, potential challenges, and data requirements.